Ideapersie/FinalProject_KCL/README.md

 The motivating finding is that retrieval is not a free safety net.
-On multiple-choice medical questions, injecting retrieved context **broke 46 previously-correct answers and fixed only 13** on a quantised 3B model — and the harm grows with model capability, reaching 55 broken against 10 fixed at 14B.
+On multiple-choice medical questions, injecting retrieved context **broke 46 previously-correct answers and fixed only 13** on a quantised 3B model, and the harm grows with model capability, reaching 55 broken against 10 fixed at 14B.
 Selective retrieval is therefore studied as *protection*, not as a cost optimisation.